codeBodger/Quiz-3.0/README.md

     -   [x] Switch them to an EzDialog
 -   Unnecessary method `onExit()` in classes inhereting from `PageComponent`
     -   [ ] Remove it, since the method in the superclass is nolonger abstract
+-   Add something for mastery of groups (not going to do before Sunday; low priority)